 How Flooring And Furniture Can Complement Each Other

-Published: April 5, 2022The relationship between all elements of a home is considered in great detail by an interior designer.
+The relationship between all elements of a home is considered in great detail by an interior designer.
 The way the materials sit against one another, the flow of one space to another and how people interact with furniture, layouts and the décor.
 In the world of flooring, the same can be said.
 Flooring can complement and complete a room and making a selection is an important stage of any renovation or new home build.
 Lauren Keenan’s latest podcast episode, How to Select Custom Furniture explores all areas of the topic, from research through to the important questions we need to ask ourselves when designing such a specific piece.
 In many ways, the principles can also be applied to choosing flooring at home!

 Colour

 Whether hard or soft flooring, colour is one of the biggest considerations.
 The key is to have a clear idea of the look you’re trying to achieve in mind.
 Head to your favourite place for inspiration (online, books, magazines, travel memories etc.) and see if you can see any patterns.
 Are there colours that reoccur?
 This is a good starting place.
 Collect flooring swatches and hold it against the material, leather or timber of your new furniture.
 Do they clash or feel harmonious?
 Move them around the room to observe the light at different times of the day.
 There’s no right or wrong.
 Colours can contrast heavily for a dramatic feel, or be more tonal for a calmer, more serene look.
+Timber flooring and timber-look products, such as laminate flooring or vinyl flooring come in a broad range of colours, species and tones to suit any taste.

 Type